OtaTran241/VehiclesDetection_FasterRCNN/README.md

 - [Results](#results)
 - [Usage](#usage)
 - [Contributing](#contributing)

-## Project Overview
-The goal of this project is to build a vehicle detection model that can identify vehicles in images.
-The model is based on the Faster R-CNN architecture and uses a ResNet-50 backbone with Feature Pyramid Networks (FPN).
-The training and testing pipeline is built using PyTorch.

 ## Dataset
 The dataset used in this project contains images of vehicles with corresponding COCO-style annotations